-Families have visited the show from its birth through to its teenage years; and now almost into full adulthood.
-The charm of the story from cartoon feature film to stage has clearly not diminished at all for theatre-goers.
+Families have been flooding in to see the musical spectacle in London from its initial birth through to its teenage years.
+Now almost into full adulthood, it is clear that the charm of the story, from cartoon feature film to stage, has clearly not diminished at all for theatre-goers.
 The music and puppets stand the test of time, along with some of the actors, such as George Asprey, who has been playing Scar in the show since 2008.

 Featuring the hits of Swedish pop sensation ABBA, Mamma Mia! holds the record in the category of longest-running jukebox musical, having hopped around the venues of London since its opening in the same year as its West End neighbour The Lion King.
 The show with its loveable "Who's the Daddy?" plot, recently celebrated its 18th birthday at the Novello Theatre.